Dr. David Currie

 Worship, Discipleship, Spiritual Formation, Pastoral Ministry

 Dr. Currie began teaching church history at the Center for Urban Ministerial Education (CUME), the Boston campus of Gordon-Conwell, in 1998 and joined the faculty full-time as Director of the Doctor of Ministry Program in 2005.
-To all of his work, at each Gordon-Conwell’s campuses and elsewhere, Dr. Currie has brought a passion to nurture thinking Christian leaders.
-This passion has grown out of over a quarter century of ordained ministry in the Presbyterian Church (USA), including 15 years as the organizing pastor of a new church development.
+To all of his work, at each of Gordon-Conwell’s campuses and elsewhere, Dr. Currie has brought a passion to nurture thinking Christian leaders.
+This passion has grown out of over three decades of ordained ministry in the Presbyterian Church (USA), including 15 years as the organizing pastor of a new church development.

 Dr. Currie has nurtured Christian leaders through a variety of ministry roles.
 These roles have ranged from discipling college students and faculty as a staff member and instructor for the Coalition for Christian Outreach to serving as a pastor of several churches in the U.S. and abroad.
 He also served as the Chair of the New Church Development Committee of the Philadelphia Presbytery and on Presbytery Council.